aimicrocot/Tokens-Count/README.md

 ### About

-The most minimalistic token counter for SillyTavern.
+The most minimalistic token counter for SillyTavern (from those I saw).
 Shows only one number — the number of tokens consumed in the chat context.

 ### Features